nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ## Store grades secured in various modules: `store <GRADE> > <MODULE_CODE>`

-You can store the grades you have secured for various modules by using this command.These will be stored in the list of completed modules and will be used for CAP calculation.
+You can store the grades you have secured for various modules by using this command.These modules along with their grades will be stored in the list of completed modules in the Transcript.

 For Example : Let's store `A+` grade for `CS2113T` module in the records.